tent284991/PHP-2550-Project-Collection/Project 1 /README.md

 Author: Evan Cheng

-The xxxx.qmd file is the report
+The project 1.qmd file is the markdown file for the report

-The xxx.r file is the code used for the analysis
+The 2550_Project_1.R file is the code used for the analysis and figures

-The xxx.csv are the data used for the analysis
+The project1_data.csv are the data used for the analysis